alimaatin/e-commerce-laravel/README.md

 # E-commerce Laravel
-> This is an E-commerce project created using Laravel React starter pack + sandbox Zarinpal integration.
+> This is an E-commerce project created using Laravel React starter pack + sandbox Zarinpal integration which covers all the fundamentals to go for a scalable app.

 App is 90% compelete.
 You may find some bugs in the code, issues are welcome.